IBM/aihwkit/docs/source/reram_inference.rst

     g_\text{drift} = {\cal N}(\mu_\text{drift},\sigma_\text{drift})

-described by a Gaussian distribution with mean :math:`\mu_\text{drift}` and standard deviation :math:`\sigma_\text{drift}`.
+Described by a Gaussian distribution with mean :math:`\mu_\text{drift}` and standard deviation :math:`\sigma_\text{drift}`.
 In contrast to other resistive memory devices, the characterization of conductance relaxation in CMO-ReRAM devices showed independence from the target conductance level :ref:`[1] <references_reram>`.
 Therefore, the time dependency of the drift was extracted for a reference conductance level of 50 :math:`\mu S` among devices.
 The mean and standard deviation of the drift showed a decrease and increase with the logarithm of the time, respectively.
 The fitted equations to model the mean and the standard deviation are defined as:

 .. math::